bjasspa/jasspa/README.md

 ## Installation

-You can compile the code yourself, or you pick one or two of the precompiled single file executables from the Release page or you install the usual mec/mew executables  using curl or the homebrew  package manager.
+You can compile the code yourself, or you pick one or two of the pre-compiled single file executables from the Release page or you install the usual mec/mew executables  using curl or the homebrew  package manager.
 For Windows you have as well a installer which is available [here](https://github.com/bjasspa/jasspa/releases/download/me_20241001/Jasspa_MicroEmacs_20241001_installer_windows.msi):